wolffe/repeater2-for-gravity-forms/readme.md

 ### Prepopulate Fields
 You can set Parameter Names to prepopulate repeated fields like usual with the added ability to specify which repeated set will be prepopulated.
 For example, let's say we have set the parameter name for one of our repeated fields to "parem":

-`?parem=hello+world` will result in that field being set to "hello world" regardless of how many times it has been repeated.
+`?param=hello+world` will result in that field being set to "hello world" regardless of how many times it has been repeated.

-`?parem3=hello+world` will result in that field being set to "hello world" only when repeated a third time.
+`?param3=hello+world` will result in that field being set to "hello world" only when repeated a third time.

 You can use filters as well!